Solar Shading Solutions for minimal windows® Systems

 Curtains are used in many buildings to protect internal living spaces from solar glare.
 It depends on the interior design of the property as to whether they are the most suitable design choice for your window dressing.

-An alternative solar shading option for slim sliding glass doors is using internal blinds.
+Alternative solar shading solutions for slim sliding glass doors include using internal blinds.
 Grants Blinds have a wide range of internal blind systems that can be automated or operated manually, and modern blind systems can be concealed within building finishes when not in use.

 These new internal blind systems that retract into concealed cavities in the ceiling don’t disrupt the aesthetic of the interior.

 Many corner-connected blinds use a wire to guide the blinds, meaning that when the blinds are up, and the doors are open the guide wire is still in place at the corner.
 This reduces the open nature of the opening corner design.

 Grants Blinds have designed a new corner blind that is automated and requires no wire.
 The vertical blinds on both elevations are connected at the corner and move together, meaning that corner of the room and be fully opened up without obstruction, to create a stunning and functional indoor-outdoor living area.